-Breast enhancement is the number one plastic surgery in the United States, with over 250,000 patients in the last year alone.
+Breast augmentation is the number one plastic surgery in the United States, with over 250,000 patients in the last year alone.
 During the procedure, silicone or saline breast implants are inserted below the skin to enhance a woman’s natural curves by increasing breast size.
 Many women with naturally small breasts turn to breast implants to balance their figures and create the classic hourglass silhouette, enjoying the increased femininity implants provide.
 Breast augmentation can also address breast asymmetry or serve as a restoration procedure after mastectomy.
 Following pregnancy, women may find that their breasts transform from full and voluptuous to drooping and deflated.
-Implants can increase the volume of the breasts to restore their pre-pregnancy size and shape, a procedure that is typically paired with a breast lift.
+Implants can increase the volume of the breasts to restore their pre-pregnancy size and shape, a procedure that is typically paired with a breast lift either on its own or as part of a mommy makeover.
 A skilled plastic surgeon can expertly enhance a woman’s breasts, but occasionally, women do not receive the results they are looking for or need their implants replaced.
 Dr’s.
-Schantz and Turner of Waldman, Schantz, and Turner Plastic Surgery Center and Skin Care in Lexington, KY specializes in performing breast implant revision surgery to help correct issues caused by prior breast implant procedures.
+Schantz and Turner of Waldman, Schantz, and Turner Plastic Surgery Center and Skin Care in Lexington, KY specialize in performing breast implant revision surgery to help correct issues caused by prior breast implant procedures.

 Breast implants are intended to be permanent, but may require replacement for a number of reasons.
 Some patients dislike the outcome of their breast augmentation due to irregularities in the look and feel of the breasts.
 The breasts may appear too close together or too far apart, higher or lower than expected, or they may require replacement due to unforeseen complications and unexpected issues during the healing process.
 Infection and capsular contracture, where the body reacts to the implants and forms constricting scar tissue around them, will cause a firm feeling in the breast.
 Women may request a large cup size that their breast pocket cannot accommodate, causing rippling of the implants that may be visible.
 Most patients who undergo breast augmentation seek a large yet natural bust, and these effects can lead to an artificial look.